ainblockchain/bert-online/README.md

 # bert-online

-An online version of BERT for AI Network Demo (http://cloud.ainetwork.ai).
+An online version of BERT for AI Network Demo.

 ## How to run on AI Network Demo